Dedicated Child Support Attorneys in Fort Mill, Greenville & Rock Hill, South Carolina

 This is mostly accomplished through child support, which is defined as a legally enforceable payment plan for a child’s healthcare, education, housing, and physical needs.

-How is Child Support Calculated in Fort Mill & Greenville, SC?
+How is Child Support Calculated in Fort Mill, Greenville & Rock Hill, SC?

 Calculating child support payments for both parties is not always a straightforward matter, as these payments will depend on your child custody arrangements.

 During the divorce proceedings of spouses with minor children, child custody is determined, which will outline a shared parenting plan.